CDP Ukraine Humanitarian Crisis Recovery FundSupport this Fund

 - Dave & Chris Whippo Charitable Fund

 - MKM Foundation

 By supporting this fund, you will have a direct and significant impact on the lives and futures of the most vulnerable people affected by this crisis.
 Your support will bolster CDP’s efforts to help meet the ongoing and ever-expanding humanitarian challenges from the conflict in Ukraine.

 Connect With Us

 For more information on the situation and to learn about available resources, contact Alex Gray, Director, International Funds.

-To make a donation or learn more about the Fund, please contact our Development Team.
+For questions related to making a gift or to learn more about how you can make a strategic impact, please contact our Development Team.